Academic Standing

 What is academic standing?

 Academic standing is where you stand in terms of your GPA and academic progress.
-Academic standing can refer to a few different situations that include good academic standing, academic warning, academic probation, continued probation, and academic suspension.
+Academic standing can refer to a few different situations that include good academic standing, academic warning, academic support, academic improvement, and academic suspension.

 Good academic standing simply means your cumulative (overall) GPA and term GPA are above a 2.0 (a “C” average).